thangtruong1982/SWE30010ManagingITProjects/README.md

 Software solution for pass task 7B

-This project relies on a combination of HTML, CSS and PHP.
+This project relies on a combination of HTML, CSS and JS.
 It is a tool which can allow staff members to store customer investment information, for the business: Asset & Wealth Services.